 Note: In the unlikely event that LAMDA is compelled to close due to a force majeure, no fees can be returned nor compensation made for any period of tuition that may have been lost through the Academy’s inability to carry on its work as a result of circumstances beyond its control.

 The minimum entry age for this course is 18.
 There is no upper age limit.
 There are no academic requirements for this course.
 Admission is by audition and interview.
 Applicants should be fluent English speakers.
-Non-native speakers do not need to provide an English language test report when they apply as we assess English at the auditions, however they will need to provide a valid IELTS test report with an overall score of seven.
+Non-native speakers do not need to provide an English language test report when they apply as we assess English at the auditions, however they will need to provide a valid IELTS test report with an overall score of seven if offered a place.

 LAMDA does not make conditional offers, or adjust entry requirements according to non-academic criteria.